-HIST6311 Renaissance and Reformation (3 hours) Harsch, Holcomb
+HIST6311 Renaissance and Reformation (3 hours)

 A study of Christianity in Western Europe during the period 1300-1648.
 The character, development, interrelationship, and cultural impact of the Renaissance and the Catholic and Protestant Reformations are explored.
+Attention will be given to the development of theological distinctives and practices of the various groups.

-HIST6321 History of Modern Christianity (3 hours) Butler, Holcomb
+HIST6321 History of Modern Christianity (3 hours)